connorirw/boggle_solver/README.md

 5. Run 'flutter run' to run the app on your device/emulator

 ## Using the App
+1. To begin select “Take Picture” or “Select From Camera Roll”
+2. Confirm the app correctly recognized game board (checking for mistakes in the character arrangement)
+3. Report the words that were found on the game board and check score score using in-app icon
+4. Enter player name and submit your score the the leaderboard

 ## Getting Started with Flutter